ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/06-replication-group/_index.md

 +----------------+------------------+--------------+-----------+----+-----------+---------------------+
 ```

-The primary instance will be elected among all the replication groups that are either ha or ha-read, since the Patroni tag `noloadbalance` was added to the "group"
+The primary instance will be elected among all the replication groups that are either ha or ha-read, since the Patroni tag noloadbalance was added to the ha "group", the members of such group will not be targeted by the read-only service <cluster name>-replicas.

 ## Updating the cluster to `readonly` role: